pablodecm/phd_thesis/src/103_chapter_3.md

 of the simulated intermediate observables.
 If the functions
 $w(\boldsymbol{x}_i,\boldsymbol{z}_i | \boldsymbol{\theta}_w )$
 and $r(\boldsymbol{y}_\textrm{sim},\boldsymbol{z}_i | \boldsymbol{\theta}_\rho)$
-are differentiable or can approximated by differentiable functions, the gradient (and higher order derivatives) with respect to the parameters $\boldsymbol{\theta}$ of any expectation value can be very efficiently approximated.
-This can be very useful for statistical inference (e.g. likelihood minimisation), while it has not been used so far in LHC analysis to our knowledge.
+are differentiable or can be approximated by differentiable functions, the gradient (and higher order derivatives) with respect to the parameters $\boldsymbol{\theta}$ of any expectation value can be very efficiently approximated.
+This can be very useful for statistical inference (e.g. likelihood maximisation), while it has not been used so far in LHC analysis to our knowledge.
 This is one of the core concepts of the technique to construct summary statistics